 - 1. First, discuss with your student to see if you can discover the root of the problem... - "Are you thoroughly completing all of your homework?" - "Do you study for the class every night?" - "Is there a personal problem hindering your academic success?" - 2.
 If your student needs additional academic help, see that he/she is utilizing office hours and after school tutoring.
-Teachers and peer tutors are on campus 4 days a week, in Room 319 after school. - 3.
+Peer tutors are on campus 4 days a week (Monday-Thursday) from 2:15-4:15 in the library. - 3.
 The next step is to speak with the teacher.
 Discuss with the teacher your concerns and ask for his/her professional insight regarding your student's academic progress in their class.
 Depending on the circumstances, it may be best to schedule a student/parent/teacher conference with the teacher. - 4.
 If you feel that you are in need of additional assistance after speaking with the teacher, it would be best to contact your student's counselor.